MyNameIsEgorA/etu_cw2/Readme.md

-To build this project with cmake after clonning: mkdir build && cd build cmake ..
+To build this project with cmake after clonning:\n mkdir build && cd build cmake ..